asathoor/WordPress_and_MySQL/README.md

 wpPlugins
 =========

-## Interaction 3rd Semester Spring 2014
+## Interaction 3rd Semester Multimedia Design and Communication

 WordPress (WP) is a CMS sample.
 Since WP is made by PHP and MySQL you can hack your own extensions.
 The learning objectives are: